 When should I have an FTO conducted?

-Again, my favorite attorney answer…it depends.
+Again, it depends.
 In general, earlier is better than later – think of the product development costs involved with launching a new product – but at any rate, it should be completed prior to you making, using or selling any process, machine, manufacture, or composition of matter that you developed, regardless of whether you seek a patent.